-Once an Entity has contracted with an Auditor(s) to complete the two parts of the ORR, the Entity's privacy and security Auditor must complete the SSP and the SAP.
-The SSP must be submitted to CMS for review sixty (60) days prior to conducting the privacy and security audit.
+Once a n Entity has contracted with an Auditor(s) to complete the two parts of the ORR, the Entity's privacy and security Auditor must complete the NEE SSP and the SAP.
+The NEE SSP must be submitted to CMS for review prior to conducting the privacy and security audit.
 The SAP must be submitted to CMS for review thirty (30) days prior to conducting the privacy and security audit.
-The Entity must also submit a copy of the signed agreement or contract between the Auditor(s) and Entity as part of the notice of intent, as detailed in Section VI.A.i, Required Business Requirements Audit Documentation.
-The contract must describe the Auditor's entire scope of work and include provisions consistent with 45 C.F.R. § 155.221(f).
+The Entity must also submit a copy of the signed agreement or contract between the Auditor(s) and Entity as part of the notice of intent, as detailed in Section VI.B.i, Required Business Requirements Audit Documentation.
+The contract must describe the Auditor's entire scope of work and include provisions consistent with 45 C.F.R. § 155.221(g).
 The Entity may redact information (e.g., pricing and proprietary information) that is not necessary for CMS review.
-The Entity must notify DE Support (directenrollment@cms.hhs.gov) before its Auditor begins its audits (at least one to two weeks prior).
+The Entity must notify DE Support (directenrollment@cms.hhs.gov) before its Auditor begins its audits (at least two weeks prior).
 CMS will schedule a kickoff call with the Entity and the Auditor(s) before the audits are initiated to answer questions, ensure expectations are clear, and ensure the Auditor(s) and Entity are using the correct audit documents.
-Additional check-in calls may be scheduled.
+CMS may schedule additional calls as necessary.